Azure/azure-powershell/src/Compute/Compute/help/Set-AzVMOperatingSystem.md

 ```

 ### -CustomData
-pecifies a string to be passed to the virtual machine.
+Specifies a string to be passed to the virtual machine.
 For more information see [Custom Data on Azure VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/custom-data).
 **Note: It is not recommended to store sensitive information in custom data.**